jakobfischer17/whiskyinfo/README.md

 # whiskyinfo

 This project is a website using open data about whiskies to display information and visualize it.
 It was developed solely by me as part of a university course.
+I used Ruby on Rails to develop the application and some JavaScript libraries + Bootstrap for Frontend.
+DB was PostgerSQL since that works well with deployment on Heroku.

 The application can be viewed at https://whiskyinfo2.herokuapp.com (allow 30 seconds for the server to wake up)